manateelazycat/lsp-bridge/README.md

 ```

-Please note that:
+Please note:

-1. When using lsp-bridge, please first disable other completion plugins such as lsp-mode, eglot, company, corfu, etc. Lsp-bridge provides a complete solution from completion backend, frontend to multi-backend fusion.
+1. When using lsp-bridge, please first disable other completion plugins, such as lsp-mode, eglot, company, corfu, etc. lsp-bridge provides a complete solution from the completion backend, completion frontend to multi-backend integration.
-2. When the completion menu pops up, `acm-mode` will be automatically enabled, and when the completion menu disappears, `acm-mode` will be automatically disabled.
-Please do not manually add `acm-mode` to any mode-hook or manually execute `acm-mode`.
+2. In addition to providing LSP completion, lsp-bridge also provides many non-LSP completion backends, including file words, paths, templates, TabNine, Codeium, Copilot, Citre and other completion backends.
+If you expect to provide these completions in a certain mode, please add the corresponding mode to `lsp-bridge-default-mode-hooks`.

 ## Local Usage